Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Belgium and from Manchester.
+I'm losing my edge to the kids from Cameroon and from Beijing.

 But I was there.